Accessibility – Colors and Contrast

 Below are some quick tips to help ensure that the color and contrast on your content is accessible for all students:

-• The more you actively engage in evaluating color and contrast, the more easily you will recognize it and build with it mind.
+The more you actively engage in evaluating color and contrast, the more easily you will recognize it and the more accessible your content will be for your students.

 Simple Solutions